SxryxnshS5/FeedForward/CODING_GUIDELINES.md

 ## Code layout
 - Top level functions and classes should be surrounded by two blank lines
 - Methods inside classes should be surrounded by a single blank line
-- Lines shouldn't be more than 79 characters long
+- Lines shouldn't be more than 120 characters long
 - Indentations should be equal to 4 spaces

 ## Comments
 - Use block comments to document a small section of code
 - Docstrings should be used for all public modules, functions, classes and methods.
-Docstrings should contain the author and a high-level summary
+Docstrings should contain the author, what it returns, and a high-level summary

 ## Whitespace
 - Whitespace should not be used around comparisons E.g. x<3, not x < 3